For Current Grad Students

 3. All tests are administered on the same day and only two times per year.
 Students take all exams on the same day.
 The tests are given after Summer Session II during the first part of August, and again in December on the last day of the fall semester final exams.

 4. Research Methods & Stats: An informational sheet is available on Dr. Kaye's faculty page under documents.
+Double check with Dr. Kaye if you need to bring a calculator.
 For those of who took Research Methods methods with Dr. King, a portion or your test will be based on Dr. King's class.
-You should contact Dr. King.
+Contact Dr. King for study information.

 5. Test material for the concentration area is on both theory and application required courses.
 This generally, but not always, means the following: